yanpanlau/yanpanlau.github.io/_posts/2016-07-10-FlappyBird-Keras.md

 import wrapped_flappy_bird as game x_t1_colored, r_t, terminal = game_state.frame_step(a_t)
 ```
-The idea is quite simple, the input is **a_t** (0 represent don't flap, 1 represent flap), the API will give you the next frame x_t1_colored, the reward (0.1 if alive, +1 if pass the pipe, -1 if die) and 'terminal' is a boolean flag indicates whether the game is FINISHED or NOT.
+The idea is quite simple, the input is **a_t** (0 represent don't flap, 1 represent flap), the API will give you the next frame **x_t1_colored**, the **reward** (0.1 if alive, +1 if pass the pipe, -1 if die) and **terminal** is a boolean flag indicates whether the game is FINISHED or NOT.
 We also followed DeepMind suggestion to clip the reward between [-1,+1] to improve the stability.
-I have not yet get a chance to test out different reward functions but it would be an interesting exercise to see how the performance is changed with different reward function.
+I have not yet get a chance to test out different reward functions but it would be an interesting exercise to see how the performance is changed with different reward functions.

 Interesting readers can modify the reward function in **game/wrapped_flappy_bird.py", under the function **def frame_step(self, input_actions)**